CS

 Buy the Lotus Emeya if: You prioritise performance, need more boot space, or prefer Lotus's approach to design and ownership experience.

-Buy the Mercedes-Benz EQE if: You want the lower entry price, or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz EQE if: You or prefer Mercedes-Benz's approach to design and ownership experience.

 The Verdict